 And as you go down a little further you can see the graves.

 During our climb, we saw war trenches.
-My daughter asked to go in one of the trenches.
+My daughter asked to go to one of the trenches.
 Since we made our way up using the trail, we went down in one of the trenches.

 Castel is an important heritage site, and I do recommend visiting it.
 Just keep in mind there is no shade and no greenery.
 Thus, you would enjoy it more in cooler weather.
-Also, to make it more enjoyable for kids prepare some games/activities in advance.
+Also, to make it more enjoyable for kids, prepare some games/activities in advance.